-- Understand the intuitive ideas of the Relativity, Quantum physics, and Nuclear physics. - Understand the basic principles of 20th-century Physics including but not limited to Einstein theory of Relativity, Quantum theory of light, Particle nature of matter, Quantum mechanics in one dimension, Basic ideas of nuclear physics and its applications. - Develop a comprehension of the current basis of Modern physics. - Analyze the problems confronting modern physics in the 21st century. - Significantly improve critical thinking, analytical reasoning, and problem solving skills. - Cultivate a usage of interactive methods & Internet for independent course learning. - Prepare and make a scientific presentation.
+- Understand the intuitive ideas of the Relativity, Quantum physics, and Nuclear physics. - Understand the basic principles of the 20th-century Physics and Radiation Science including but not limited to Einstein theory of Relativity, Quantum theory of light, Particle nature of matter, Quantum mechanics in one dimension, Basic ideas of nuclear physics and its applications in Radiation Science. - Develop a comprehension of the current basis of Modern physics and Radiation Science. - Analyze the problems confronting modern physics in the 21st century. - Significantly improve critical thinking, analytical reasoning, and problem solving skills. - Cultivate a usage of interactive methods & Internet for independent course learning. - Prepare and make a scientific presentation.